HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mosin.md

 # History

+- v0.16.0
+  - Casing type set to 7.62x54mmR
+- v0.13.0
+  - Movement speed penalty decreased to 8% (from 10%)
+- v0.12.3
+  - Standing spread increased to 1° (from 0.8°)
+  - Moving spread increased to 2° (from 1.3°)
+- v0.12.1
+  - Casing ejection delay set to 700ms
 - v0.11.0
-  - Added shoot-on-release for mobile
+  - Shoot-on-release enabled
+  - Length decreased to 8.7 (from 11)
+  - Left fist moved to (115, -4) (from (145, -1))
+  - Right fist x-offset decreased to 40 (from 65)
+  - Right fist z-index set to 4
+  - Image moved to (90, 6.5) (from (105, 4))
   - Damage increased to 70 (from 64)
 - v0.10.1
-  - Firing delay decreased to 750ms (from 1750ms)
+  - Firing delay decreased to 900ms (from 1.75s)
   - Switch delay increased to 900ms (from 750ms)
+- v0.10.0
+  - Added casing particles
 - v0.9.0
   - Damage decreased to 64 (from 68)
   - Obstacle damage multiplier decreased to 1 (from 1.5)
   - Range increased to 250 (from 180)
+  - Hand positions swapped
 - v0.8.0
-  - Reload time decreased to 850ms (from 1000ms)
+  - Reload time decreased to 850ms (from 1s)
   - Movement speed penalty set to 10%
-  - Set moving spread set to 1.3º
+  - Moving spread increased to 1.3° (from 1°)
-  - Standing spread decreased to 0.8º (from 1º)
+  - Standing spread set to 0.8°
   - Damage increased to 68 (from 60)
   - Obstacle damage multiplier decreased to 1.5 (from 2)
   - Range increased to 180 (from 128)
   - Bullet velocity decreased to 0.33 (from 0.35)
+  - Tracer width set to 1.4
+  - Tracer length set to 2.5
 - v0.5.0
+  - Ammo type set to 7.62mm
+  - Ammo spawned with gun set to 30
+  - Magazine capacity decreased to 5 (from Infinity)
+  - Single reload enabled
   - Damage decreased to 60 (from 80)
-  - Standing spread increased to 1º (from 0º)
+  - Standing spread increased to 1° (from 0°)
-  - Added ammo and reloading (capacity set to 5)
+  - Length increased to 11 (from 9)
 - v0.4.0
   - Added